OpenElectionData/oedi/_academy/detecting-bias-in-ballot-qualification.en.md

 Complete calculations for your final three columns pertaining to male candidates using similar logic to your calculations for women’s acceptance and rejection.
 As a reminder, you’re calculating each political party's respective share of male candidates (%Male_Cand), the percentage of male candidates accepted within each party (%Male_Accept), and the percentage of male candidate rejected from each party (%Male_Rej).

-Check out all of your answers for this component of the module here!
+Check out all of your answers for this component of the module below!

 [![Image 39](/assets/images/academy/module_4/Module_4_Photo_39.png)](/assets/images/academy/module_4/Module_4_Photo_39.png)